ORBAT/S4QS-RS/README.md

       ],
       // parameters with arguments to COPY.
       // Boolean arguments can be either true/false, "true"/"false" or "on"/"off".
+      // Can be overridden easily in NODE_ENV-specific configuration.
       // Technically optional, although you'll probably want some.
       "withParams": {
         "DELIMITER": "\\t",